stevedonovan/gentle-intro/readme.md

     println!("res is {}",res);
 }
 ```
 This is much more how C would do it, than C++.
-You have to explicily pass the
+You have to explicitly pass the
 reference (with `&`) and explicitly _dereference_ with `*`.
 And then throw in `mut`
 because it's not the default.
-I've always felt that C++ references are
+(I've always felt that C++ references are
-too easy to miss compared to C.  C# introduced the `ref` keyword so that you could
+too easy to miss compared to C.)
-look at a function call and _know_ that something could be modified.

 Basically, Rust is introducing some _friction_ here, and not-so-subtly pushing
 you towards returning values from functions directly.
 Fortunately, Rust has